 Board of Directors

 Chairman/Treasurer and Assistant Secretary

-Before retirement, Don’s business career included many senior management positions within the insurance industry, including Transport Life and Citigroup.
-In addition, he was the co-founder and president of Resource Deployment, Inc (RDI, Inc), a venture capital and consulting company in Dallas/Fort Worth, TX.
+Before retirement, Don’s business career included many senior management positions within the insurance industry, including Travelers and Citigroup.
+In addition, he was the co-founder and president of Resource Deployment, Inc. (RDI, Inc.), a venture capital and consulting company in Dallas/Fort Worth, TX.

 Lisbeth Riis Cooper

 Lisbeth is the CooperRiis visionary and co-founder of CooperRiis with her husband, Don.
 She is also the CooperRiis Design Director and Photographer.

 She previously worked in management and teaching positions in the fashion industry in New York City.
 She was an internship counselor and adjunct instructor at the Fashion Institute of Technology for six years and received the FIT Business & Technology Alumni Achievement Award in 1984.
 She was also an adjunct instructor at Parsons School of Design for 15 years.
 Lisbeth formerly served on the Board of Directors of the Asheville Art Museum and Caring For Children, Inc.

 North Carolina Governor Roy Cooper appointed Lisbeth to serve on the Commission for Mental Health, Developmental Disabilities, and Substance Abuse Services in July 2019.

 David is an attorney with the law firm of Facey Goss & McPhee P.C. in Rutland, Vermont, specializing in municipal, land use, commercial, and non-profit law.
 Before moving to Vermont in 2003, David practiced law for four years in Boston with Choate, Hall & Stewart, LLP, specializing in bankruptcy law.